bigsk1/x-post/README.md

 ### Replying to Posts

-1. Navigate to the post you want to reply to on X
+1. Navigate to a post on X
 2. Click the extension icon
 3. Select "Reply" mode
-4. The post content will be automatically captured
+4. The extension will automatically:
-5. Click "Generate Content"
+   - Capture the original post text
+   - Analyze any images (when using Grok Vision)
+   - Generate a contextual reply
-6. Review the generated reply
+5. Review and edit the generated reply
-7. Click "Post to X" to publish your reply
+6. Click "Post to X" to publish

+### Image Understanding

+When using X.AI's Grok Vision model:
+- The extension automatically detects images in posts
+- Generates responses that reference both text and visual content
+- Provides more contextually aware replies

 ## Debug Mode

-The extension includes a debug log panel that shows detailed information about operations and any errors that occur.
+The extension includes a comprehensive debug panel that shows:
+- API responses
+- Content generation process
+- Image detection status
+- Error messages
+- State changes

 ## Troubleshooting

-1. If posts aren't being published:
+1. API Issues:
+   - Verify your API key format
+   - Check debug logs for response errors
+   - Ensure you're using the correct provider settings

+2. Post Generation Issues:
    - Make sure you're logged into X
-   - Check the debug log for errors
-   - Ensure the API key is correctly set

-2. If content generation fails:
-   - Verify your API key is correct
    - Check your internet connection
-   - Review the debug log for specific errors
+   - Review debug logs for specific errors

+3. Image Analysis Issues:
+   - Ensure you're using the Grok Vision model
+   - Check if the image is loading properly
+   - Verify image URL accessibility

 ## Privacy & Security

-- Your OpenAI API key is stored locally in your browser
+- API keys are stored securely in local browser storage
-- No data is sent to any servers except OpenAI and X
+- No data is sent to third-party servers
+- Only communicates with OpenAI/X.AI APIs and X
-- All communications are encrypted
+- All API communications are encrypted

-## Support

-For issues and feature requests, please create an issue in the repository.
+- No tracking or analytics

 ## License